-Definitions and a Target Population
+Definitions and Target Population

 Historically, there has been much discussion about how to define and identify a target population of youth who experience involvement in the child welfare and/or child protection system and the juvenile justice system.
-In the four prospective investigations documented in Understanding Child Maltreatment and Delinquency: From Research to Effective Program, Practice, and Systemic Solutions, research findings documented "a relationship between childhood victimization and some form of delinquent behavior."1 In the publication When Systems Collide: Improving Court Practices and Programs in Dual Jurisdiction Cases, descriptive reference to these youth was recognized as "dual jurisdiction" matters.2 Finally, in the early 2005 work in Los Angeles County, the California statutory language gave rise to use of the term "dual status youth."
-Dually-involved, dually-adjudicated, and crossover youth are also terms that have been used for the past six to seven years when referencing the target population within jurisdictions.
+In the four prospective investigations documented in Understanding Child Maltreatment and Delinquency: From Research to Effective Program, Practice, and Systemic Solutions, research findings documented "a relationship between childhood victimization and some form of delinquent behavior."
+In the publication, When Systems Collide: Improving Court Practices and Programs in Dual Jurisdiction Cases, references to these youth were recognized as "dual jurisdiction" matters.
+In the early 2005 work in Los Angeles County, the California statutory language gave rise the term "dual status youth" and this terminology was again recognized in a 2017 report to the California legislature intended to provide standards for addressing this population of youth more effectively.
+Legislation adopted in Indiana (House Bill 1196 enacted into law in 2015) recognized the term "dual status" youth that required the conduct of a "dual status assessment" for youth whose status involved both the child welfare/child protection and juvenile delinquency systems.
+Additionally, the American Bar Association adopted standards for practice in 2017 that recognized the "dual status" youth terminology and included among their recommendations the support for dual status court dockets.
+Finally, the landmark Project ONE initiative, sponsored by the National Council of Juvenile and Family Court Judges articulated their "specific focus on improving process and policy to better serve dual status youth in the juvenile delinquency and dependency court systems."

-The systems integration and coordination framework encourages jurisdictions to examine local data to determine case prevalence and characteristics as their collaborative leadership decides their specific target population.
+The systems integration and coordination framework encourages jurisdictions to examine local data to determine case prevalence and characteristics as their collaborative leadership identifies their specific target population.
 Through this examination of data, a wide variance of jurisdictional determinations of target populations has been found.
-To more effectively organize these data in the determination of the target population, design appropriate interventions, and develop corresponding policy, some common terminology has been established in the 3rd edition of the Guidebook and this Workbook.
-The authors have elected to use dual status youth as the overarching term to describe youth who come into contact with both the child welfare and juvenile justice systems and occupy various statuses in terms of their relationship to the two systems.
-For purposes of discussion and development of approaches and resources to address dual status youth, the following definitions have been adopted to support jurisdictions in their local determinations:
+To more effectively organize these data in the determination of the target population, design appropriate interventions, and develop corresponding policy, some common terminology was established in the 3rd edition of the Guidebook and is utilized in this Technical Assistance Workbook.
+These definitions recognize the historical use of descriptive terms, recent statutory developments among states, and the language prescribed among several noteworthy national organizations who have made service to this population a priority.
+The authors have

-1 Wiig, J. K., and Widom, C. S., with Tuell, J. A. (2003).
+Wiig, J. A., and Widom, C. S., with Tuell, J. A. (2003).
 Understanding Child Maltreatment and Delinquency: From Research to Effective Program, Practice, and Systemic Solutions.
-Washington, DC: Child Welfare League of America Press.
+Washington, DC: Child Welfare League of America.

-2 Siegel, G., and Lord, R. (2004).
+Siegel, G., and Lord, R. (2004).
 When Systems Collide: Improving Court Practices and Programs in Dual Jurisdiction Cases.
 Special Project Bulletin.
 Pittsburgh: National Center for Juvenile Justice, and Washington, DC: OJJDP.